 - Resilience-based strategies are needed when there is significant uncertainty about risk impacts and potential for catastrophic consequences

 - Effective resilience-based strategies must rely on sound risk assessment and complement risk management.

-In the context of its work to improve the governance of systemic or emerging risks marked by uncertainty, IRGC therefore developed a web-based Resource Guide on Resilience for researchers and practitioners.
+In the context of its work to improve the governance of systemic or emerging risks marked by uncertainty, IRGC developed a Resource Guide on Resilience for researchers and practitioners.

-This resource guide is a collection of authored pieces including annotated bibliographies, which review existing concepts, approaches and illustrations or case-studies for comparing, contrasting and integrating risk and resilience, and for developing resilience.
+This resource guide is a collection of authored pieces including annotated bibliographies.
+All together, the pieces review existing concepts, approaches and illustrations or case-studies for comparing, contrasting and integrating risk and resilience, and for developing resilience.
 The guide is designed to help scientists and practitioners working on risk governance and resilience evaluation.
 It stresses the importance of including resilience building in the process of governing risk, including in research, policy, strategies, and practices.
 It further emphasises the need to develop metrics and quantitative approaches for resilience assessment and instruments for resilience management.

-Dr Igor Linkov (Risk and Decision Science Team Lead, Research and Development Center, US Army Corps of Engineers) and Marie-Valentine Florin (EPFL International Risk Governance Center) served as coordinators and editors for this collection of authored pieces.
+Dr Igor Linkov (Risk and Decision Science Team Lead, US Army Engineer Research and Development Center, and Adjunct Professor of Engineering and Public Policy, Carnegie Mellon University), Marie-Valentine Florin (IRGC) and Benjamin Trump (ORISE Fellow, US Army Engineer Research and Development Center) served as coordinators and editors for this collection of authored pieces.